arrigonialberto86/funtime/set_transformer.md

 representation of input data that capture higher-order interactions and parametrizes the *pooling* operation so that no information is lost after combining data points.

+**Disclaimer**: the code reported below is meant to be executed in the Docker container reported in the package in Github:

 ## Paper contributions